This article will teach you how to use FV Player with AMP.

-The Accelerated Mobile Pages (“AMP”) project is an ongoing open-source initiative that aims at giving publishers an easy-to-use technology for generating super-fast versions of their websites for mobile devices.
-The goal is to cut the loading time to the bare minimum and the tool for achieving this is the simplified HTML markup called AMP HTML.
+The Accelerated Mobile Pages (“AMP”) project is an ongoing open-source initiative aimed at giving publishers an easy-to-use technology for generating super-fast versions of their websites for mobile devices.
+The goal is to cut the loading time to the bare minimum, and the tool for achieving this is the simplified HTML markup called AMP HTML.

 The AMP project's second dimension is connecting with the content distribution side of the publishing ecosystem and allowing the publishers to cache their content in clouds such as Google AMP Cache to cut the loading times to absolute minimum.

 Here are the mandatory requirements that you will need to fulfill in order to make FV Player work with AMP: